HomeFeaturesDownloadNewsletterManualsEducationOrderServices

 Summary

-With the intuitive composition tools, Pizzicato Professional helps you to compose your music and to find how to express you emotions and deep feelings so that you can communicate them.
+With the intuitive composition tools, Pizzicato helps you to compose your music and to find how to express you emotions and deep feelings so that you can communicate them.
 The tools exposed here may be used in any order, depending on the element that is the most inspiring for you to start your composition.
 They are tools you can use at any moment and they do not constitute an imposed method of composition.

 Notice that the techniques exposed here do not require a deep understanding of the musical elements you handle.
 You may just consider them as a construction set and assemble the bricks to build your own composition.
 The basic concepts needed are explained in the lessons related to the various tools.